NCIOCPL/r4r-content/resources/resource108.md

 docs:
   - doc: cbiit
 ---
-dcmqi is a free, open source library that implements conversion of the data stored in commonly used research formats into the standard DICOM representation
+dcmqi is a free, open source library that implements conversion of the data stored in commonly used research formats into the standard DICOM representation.